The following is a list of the dress and equipment regulations, which are required for membershipin Company H, 2nd Virginia

 Unacceptable:

-Cowboy Hats; Hillbilly style hats, Converted Akubra or other Rabbit fur hats Hat brass, plumes or other dead animal parts as decoration
+Cowboy Hats; Hillbilly style hats, Converted Akubra or other Rabbit fur hats Hat brass, plumes or other dead animal parts

 Mexican War hats (except for Early War Impression)